KxSystems/docs/docs/kb/logging.md

 `b 20
 ```

 If successful, the number of chunks executed is returned.

-If the end of the file is corrupt a `badtail` error is signalled.
+If the end of the file is corrupt a `badtail` error is signalled, which may be partially [recovered](#replay-from-corrupt-logs).

 In the event that the log file references an undefined function, the function name is signalled as an error.
 This can be confusing if the missing function name is `upd`, as it does not reflect the same situation as the license expiry `upd` error. e.g.

 ```q
 / Continuing the above example